NinesStack/nmesos/CONTRIBUTING.md

 * Create an issue (to get agreement on what you want to add/change)
 * Fork the repo
 * Make the changes (inlcuding writing the test(s) to verify/validate the changes)
+* Check that you have not decreased test-coverage
+  * run `sbt clean coverage nmesos-shared/test nmesos-shared/coverageReport`
+  * open `shared/target/scala-2.12/scoverage-report/index.html`
+  * and/or run this for `nmesos-cli`
 * Create a PR (linking back to the issue; explain what/why/how you changed the code)
 * Note: Please keep the `.gitignore` file clean of your personal build/IDE artifacts by using/setting up a global gitignore file on your side (probably a good idea/practice anyway; `git config --global core.excludesfile ~/.gitignore_global`)